bafg-bund/csl-tools/README.md

 ### `rtscan`
 Operates on retention-time data stored in the CSL.
 ```
 csl rtscan <operation> <path_csl>
 ```

 #### Arguments
 - `operation`: Specify the operation.
 Choose from:
-  - `check`: Calculates missing non-experimental retention times based on available experimental data.
+  - `update`: Adds missing non-experimental retention times using available experimental data and corrects errors in associated entries in the CSL.
-  - `update`: Re-calculates all non-experimental retention times based on available experimental data (not implemented yet).
+  - `recalc`: Recalculates and replaces all non-experimental retention times using available experimental data in the CSL (not yet implemented).
 - `path_csl`: Path to CSL file.

 #### Example